Real-world scenarios

 })

-The user proves they hold a credential issued by a trusted KYC provider, plus an age threshold.
-The signup form learns nothing else — no email, no document, no profile data — and gets bot-resistance for free.
+The signup form learns nothing else — no email, no document, no profile data — and gets bot-resistance and one-account-per-human for free.
+A user who already signed up cannot do it twice: their nullifier for this (epoch, app_id) is already on-chain.

-Issuance — when someone buys a ticket, your back office mints a credential bound to a holder public key (the user's wallet, registered at checkout):
+Issuance — when someone buys a ticket, your back office mints a credential bound to the buyer's wallet key:

 import { OwlIssuer } from '@owlid/sdk'